-Benefits come from the Department for Work and Pensions (DWP) – formerly called Benefits Agency, DSS and DHSS.
+Benefits come from the Department for Work and Pensions (DWP or PIP) – formerly called Benefits Agency, DSS and DHSS.

 This is split into: